hbc/NGS_Data_Analysis_Summer2016/sessionIII/lessons/06_automating_workflow.md

 	$ R CMD BATCH mean.R

 	$ Rscript mean.R

+	$ bsub -q short -W 12:00 -R "rusage[mem=16000]" "Rscript mean.R"
+	# note the high memory usage above

-With Orchestra, it is best to talk with the folks at HMS RC about the best way to install R packages locally or figuring out which R packages are pre-installed.
+With Orchestra, it is best to talk with the folks at HMS RC about the best way to install R packages locally.
+If you feel comfortable to try this on your own, you can look at (their wiki page)[https://wiki.med.harvard.edu/Orchestra/PersonalRPackages] for the how-to on installing R packages for yourself.

 ***